Zirlo/carlosruiz/index.md

 #### Director of Marketing @Political Consultancy (September 2015 - Present)

-- I led political marketing campaigns, designing and executing strategies to increase candidates' visibility and media impact.
-I collected and categorized data to understand social phenomena, processed information, and generated key concepts for the discourse that was broadcasted across social media, television, radio, and other mass communication channels.
+- I lead political marketing campaigns, designing and executing strategies to increase candidates' visibility and media impact.
+I collect and categorize data to understand social phenomena, process information, and generate key concepts for the discourse that is broadcasted across social media, television, radio, and other mass communication channels.

 #### Co-owner @Digital Center (January 2007 - July 2022)

-- Responsible for administration, digital marketing, and web design for the sale of technological components focused on computer assembly.
+- I was responsible for administration, digital marketing, and web design for the sale of technological components focused on computer assembly.
 I led a team that consistently provided innovative solutions using design thinking to understand users' experience and their culture.

 #### Assistant to the Director of Information @Heraldo De México TV (January 2019 - March 2020)